 Health

 OK ladies, this one’s for you.
-It might not be fun, but it has to be done: the pap smear.
-The mere mention makes us cringe, but it’s a very important screening test.
+It might not be fun, but it has to be done: it's cervical screening.
+The mere mention makes us recoil, but it’s a very important screening test.

 What is cervical cancer?